IPA Singapore 2026: 3–5 Day Loan Approval, 16 Banks | Nexus

 Tiered Singapore mortgage pricing visualised as stepped gold tiers showing different loan quantum bands receiving different fixed and SORA spread rates

 Singapore banks tier mortgage pricing by quantum.
-Same applicant, same income, same day — different rates for a S$400K, S$900K, or S$1.6M loan.
-Spread between tiers is typically 0.10%–0.25% p.a.
+Same applicant, same income, same day, and yet different rates for a S$400K, S$900K, or S$1.6M loan.
+The spread between tiers is typically 0.10%–0.25% p.a.

 Loan Quantum Tier 2-Year Fixed